 When you join the group, you're expected to read this manual.
 You're also highly encouraged to read it while deciding if you want to join the group in the first place.
-You should always feel free to talk to Stefan to clarify anything in the group manual and let him know if he isn't following through on some of the promises in the manual!
+You should always feel free to talk to me to clarify anything in the group manual and let me know if I am not following through on some of the promises in the manual!
 This manual is intended to be a starting point for a positive mentor-mentee and group experience - but, ultimately, positive experiences will also require active investment in, and refinement of, our one-on-one interactions over time.